 In the level set context, the possibility to overcome the parabolic-type CFL restriction is particularly tempting because it allows one to employ very fine grids for the computations, especially in the vicinity of the zero level set of $\phi$, also from an Adaptive Mesh Refinement (AMR) perspective.
 While the CFL condition will frustrate the adaptive approach when a general explicit scheme is employed, this will not be an issue in the SL framework where one is allowed to work at large Courant numbers, with a hyperbolic CFL restriction of type $\dt=\Ogrande(\dx)$.
 For more details, we refer the reader to \cite{St:99}, where a first application of SL schemes in the LSM context can be found.

-Motivated by the reasons above, here we aim to extend the method presented in \cite{PreSe:25} to the adaptive framework.
-In addition, given a level set function $\phi$ associated to an interface $\Gamma$, constructing a tree-based grid refined around $\Gamma$ is quite simple since the values of $\modulo{\phi}$ naturally give a proper criterion for refinement, naturally yelding a smaller grid size close to $\Gamma$ and a larger one far away from the interface.
+Motivated by the reasons above, here we aim to extend the method presented in \cite{PreSe:25} to a fully adaptive framework, exploiting both the unconditional stability of the SL approach and the adaptivity criterion offered by the level set function itself.
+In fact, given a level set function $\phi$ associated to an interface $\Gamma$, constructing a tree-based grid refined around $\Gamma$ is quite simple since the values of $\modulo{\phi}$ naturally give a proper criterion for refinement, yielding a smaller grid size close to $\Gamma$ and a larger one far away from the interface.
+Moreover, we will couple this criterion with the proximity to the point cloud $\pcloud$, expressed by the distance function.
+As a result, the multiple iterations of the method presented in \cite{PreSe:25} are abandoned, in favour of a single computation in which the resolution of the computational grid increases along the zero level set and as we get closer to $\pcloud$.

 On the other side, SL algorithms, compared to Eulerian ones, might not be easy to parallelize, especially on adaptive grids, since, depending of the CFL number, the feet of the characteristics may end up outside the halo region, in remote ranks, and may also significantly cluster, affecting load balancing.